asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-02-s3-cdn-lab.md

 - Manually copied files dont carry version history.
 - You can't replicate to multiple buckets or use daisy chaining (need to check latest status).
 - Deleting files are replicated.
-- Deleting individual version or delete markers from history will not be replicated.
+- Deleting individual version or delete markers from history (restore the file) is not replicated.

 ### S3 Lifecycle Management & Glacier ###